polito-WA1-2025-exam/labs-maxwastappen/README.md

 ```http
 POST /[table] HTTP/1.1
 ```
-Creates a new item in specified table.
+Creates a new item in the specified table.

 **Example Request:**
 ```http